top of page

 Ait ...
 Let's get to the desert trek.
 (See what I did there).

 Mounting the camel with Z on my back was the scariest part of the whole trip.
 Have you ever mounted a camel?
 It's a little frightening.
 They are tall animals, and they stand on their back legs first, making you think you are going to nosedive straight into the sand.
 But just before that happens, they stand their front legs up, and voila!
 You're on top of the world.
+Brace yourself and hold on extremely tight.

 Hopping on our camel, Ilha.
 She was chosen because she was the calmest of all the camels, and there was precious cargo she was carrying.

-The ride was a little bumpy, so we snapped the headrest of our Ergo up to prevent Z's head from jostling around too much.
+The ride was a little bumpy, so we snapped the headrest of our Ergo Carrier up to prevent Z's head from jostling around too much.
 Aziz, our camel whisperer and guide into the desert, was also the Head of Pacifier Duty.
 Every time Z spit it out, Aziz was ON IT.
 It was helpful that he was so helpful.

 The ride to the camp was only about an hour, just in time before my ass bones bruised.
 There are many different tour companies that offer these camel treks into the desert and they vary in length.
 I wouldn't have wanted to be on that camel for too much longer.
 As nice as Ilha was, she hurt me oh so much.